 For the past two decades, basketball purists have lamented about the dearth of elite NYC Point GOD’s and the increasing lack of respect for Big Apple hoopers.
-But little did they know that former Knicks point guard Greg Anthony had already planted a seed that would eventually save the city and put some speck’ on the name of NYC hoops.
+But little did they know that a former Knicks point guard named Greg Anthony had already planted a seed that would eventually save the city and put some speck’ on the name of NYC hoops.

 Something special was cooking in the schoolyards and AAU tourneys during those Dark Ages and many believed that Cole Anthony — straight from Manhattan’s Upper West Side — was the latest and truest city product to be crowned “The Chosen One.”